• Skip to primary navigation

 Serving Suggestions

-To make this meal extra colorful, I like to serve the vegan cauliflower steaks on top of a pile of vibrant green cilantro-lime quinoa with a side of roasted maple balsamic brussels sprouts.
-It also pairs well with brown rice, mashed potatoes, mashed sweet potatoes, or pearl couscous.
+To make this meal extra colorful, I like to serve the steaks on top of a scoop of vibrant green cilantro-lime quinoa with a side of roasted maple balsamic brussels sprouts.
+It also pairs well with brown rice, mashed potatoes, roasted sweet potatoes, or couscous.
 Any of the following side dishes would also be delicious with it!

 • Creamy Broccoli Salad